sethGu/FinancialFraudDataGenerator/docs/engine.md

 ## Agent Construction

 This section defines the key agents---users, debit cards, relatives, and merchants---each with specific attributes and behaviors.
-Their interactions follow a rule-based process $f(A_i, A_j, t)$, with state transitions governed by a Markov process $$P$$ [@GRAZZINI201726]:
+Their interactions follow a rule-based process $$f(A_i, A_j, t)$$, with state transitions governed by a Markov process $$P$$ [@GRAZZINI201726]:

 $$P = \begin{bmatrix}
 P_{11} & \dots & P_{1n} \\